YoinkBird/cyclesafe/report/outline.md

 <!-- 2.1 Converting Business Problems into Analytics Solutions -->
 <!-- 2.2 Assessing Feasibility -->
 ### Problem Statement
+@STUB: round1: Use crash data to help reduce number of accidents
+@STUB: round2: Use crash data to help reduce number of accidents with severe injury
 ### Feasibility Assessment
+@STUB: round1: data on crashes-vs-non-crashes doesn't exist (no tracking of avoided accidents). loop back to problem statement fo round2 (as expected in the CRISP-DM lifecycle)
+@STUB: round2: accident data not available txdot data on crashes is available.  there is enough data to train at least a basic model

 ## Data Understanding - Analysis
+@STUB: Use the pandas python library to create the ABT, add functionality as needed.
+@TODO: this can be added to report later in project
 summary: use python, pandas, matplotlib to analyse data
 <!--
 2.3 Analytics Base Table